Get-It-Done-403/Get-It-Done/documentation/user-manual.md

 ## Description
 Get It Done is a productivity web application designed to help people schedule working sessions on their calendars corresponding to larger projects or assignments.
 This is different from any other calendar or productivity app because it breaks down tasks that are a big time commitment into smaller, more manageable sessions to help users complete their work in a timely manner and without the overhead of manually planning their schedule.

-## How to install the software
-If your system has prerequisites (e.g., tools, libraries, emulators, third-party applications, etc.), your instructions should list all of them and indicate how to install and configure them.
-Make sure to indicate what specific version requirements these prerequisites must satisfy.
-If running the system requires the installation of, e.g., a virtual machine, a database, or an emulator, make sure to provide clear step-by-step instructions.

 ## How to run the software
 How to start up the system?